kareniel/awesome-ctf-challenge-design/README.md

 - [Learning Obstacles in the Capture The Flag Model](https://www.usenix.org/system/files/conference/3gse14/3gse14-chung.pdf) (PDF) - Insights and lessons learned from organizing CSAW CTF
 - [Organizing Large Scale Hacking Competitions](https://sites.cs.ucsb.edu/~vigna/publications/2010_childers_boe_cavallaro_cavedon_cova_egele_vigna_dimva10.pdf) (PDF) -  Two new competition designs, the challenges overcome, and the lessons learned, with the goal of providing useful guidelines to other educators who want to pursue the organization of similar events
+- [Ten Years of iCTF- The Good, The Bad, and The Ugly](https://www.usenix.org/conference/3gse14/summit-program/presentation/vigna) (Video) - There is also [a paper about this](https://www.researchgate.net/publication/278724640_Ten_Years_of_iCTF_The_Good_The_Bad_and_The_Ugly).

 ## Engineering

 - [AutoCTF - Creating Diverse Pwnables via Automated Bug Injection](https://rode0day.mit.edu/static/autoctf.pdf) (PDF) - Making CTFs cheap and reusable by extending a bug injection system to add exploitable vulnerabilities, enabling rapid generation of new CTF challenges.
 - [Security Scenario Generator (SecGen)](https://www.usenix.org/system/files/conference/ase17/ase17_paper_schreuders.pdf) (PDF) - A Framework for Generating Randomly Vulnerable Rich-scenario VMs for Learning Computer Security and Hosting CTF Events
+- [Hackerbot](https://www.usenix.org/system/files/conference/ase18/ase18_hackerbot.pdf) (PDF) - Attacker Chatbots for Randomised and Interactive Security Labs, Using SecGen and oVirt

+## Gamification

+- [Gamification for teaching and learning computer security in higher education](https://www.usenix.org/system/files/conference/ase16/ase16-paper-schreuders.pdf) (PDF) - A paper that presents the design and evaluation of a gamified computer security module, with a unique approach to assessed learning activities.

 ## Puzzle Design